 William Comerford (1872-1951), of Rathdrum, Co Wicklow.
 He was born in Rathdrum, Co Wicklow, in 1872 and was brought up by his uncle, James Brennan.
-He married Mary Josephine O’Neill, whose family owned the coaching inn that became the drapery shop in Rathdrum that was later owned by the Comerford family.
-William Comerford of Rathdrum died on 22 June 1951, aged 79; his wife Mary Joe died on 22 September 1987, and are buried in Saint Kevin’s, Glendalough, with their 18-year-old daughter, Eithne, who died on 26 April 1944.
+He married Mary Josephine O’Neill (1890-1987), whose family owned the coaching inn that became the drapery shop in Rathdrum later owned by the Comerford family.
+William Comerford of Rathdrum died on 22 June 1951, aged 79; his wife Mary Joe died on 22 September 1987, and they are buried in Saint Kevin’s, Glendalough, with their 18-year-old daughter, Eithne, who died on 26 April 1944.

-They were the parents of at least three daughters, including:
+They were the parents of three daughters and two sons:

 1, Margaret, born 1 February 1916.
 Peg, or Peig O Tighearnaigh (née Comerford), of Mount Merrion, Co Dublin, originally from Rathdrum, Co Wicklow, died on 29 December 1980, and is buried in Saint Kevin’s, Glendalough, Co Wicklow.
-She married (Ambrose) Breandán O Tighearnaigh (1925-2013) of Mount Merrion and late of New Ireland/Irish National Insurance, former Commandant, 11th Motor Squadron, FCA (Reserve Army), Insurance Institute of Ireland, Chartered Insurance Institute and board of Peamount Hospital.
+She married (Ambrose) Breandán O Tighearnaigh (Tierney) (1925-2013) of Mount Merrion and late of New Ireland/Irish National Insurance, former Commandant, 11th Motor Squadron, FCA (Reserve Army), Insurance Institute of Ireland, Chartered Insurance Institute and board of Peamount Hospital.
 He died aged 88 on 15 October 2013, and was buried in Roundwood Cemetery, Co Wicklow.
-They were the parents of a daughter and two sons, Brenda, Cian O Tighearnaigh and Colm O Tighearnaigh, who died 15 March 15, 2019, at home in Villamoura, Portugal.
+They were the parents of a daughter and two sons Brenda, Cian O Tighearnaigh and Colm O Tighearnaigh, who died 15 March 15, 2019, at home in Villamoura, Portugal.

 The grave of Peig O Tighearnaigh (née Comerford) of Mount Merrion, originally from Rathdrum, in Glendalough (Photograph: Patrick Comerford, 2009)